Tina Carter: Casting and introduction

 Tina was introduced as the sister of established regular character Shirley Carter (Linda Henry), who has appeared on the show since 2006.
-Tina's daughter Zsa Zsa Carter previously appeared in 2010, played by Emer Kenny, and mentioned her mother as living in Spain with her new husband.
+Tina's daughter Zsa Zsa Carter (Emer Kenny) previously appeared in 2010, and mentioned her mother as living in Spain with her new husband.
 Two days before the character's arrival was announced, Treadwell-Collins posted a photo to Twitter of a bomber jacket with the name Tina on the back, sparking speculation that Shirley's sister had been cast.
 The casting of Luisa Bradshaw-White was announced on 19 September 2013, around two months before her first on-screen appearance.

 Tina is described as 'loud, brash, cheeky and full of energy', with the potential to lead Shirley astray.
 Bradshaw-White expressed her excitement over the role, commenting that she was particularly excited as 'the energy between Tina and Shirley is explosive'.
 The role was changed for Bradshaw-White; Tina was initially described as 'an overweight 50-year-old who's past it'.
 Tina first appeared when Phil Mitchell (Steve McFadden) tracked her sister Shirley to her rundown flat, after she had been forced out of Walford by Carl White (Daniel Coonan).
 He convinced Shirley to return with him, and Tina followed soon after, escaping an abusive ex-girlfriend, Tosh Mackintosh; Rebecca Scroggs was introduced in this role in February of the following year.